Platform-OS/pos-module-core/README.md

 ## Events

 Events are a way to organize code.
-They allows to add your logic to existing commands.
-They are executed asynchronously in background.
+They allow you to add your logic to existing commands.
+They are executed asynchronously in the background.

 ### Defining the event

-Event has a type and the structure.
+Event has a type and structure.
 Type of the event has to be unique and as it not scoped.
-You define event by creating file in `app/lib/events/your_event_name`.
-Type of the event should be the name of something that happened in the past.
-In metadata you define structure of data that is passed to event.
-You have to validate if certain params are passed.
+You define an event by creating a file in `app/lib/events/your_event_name`.
+The type of the event should be the name of something that happened in the past.
+In metadata, you define the structure of data that is passed to the event.
+You have to validate if certain parameters are passed.

 `app/lib/events/something_happened`